 - Who should be referred to the Infectious Diseases (ID) Clinic?

-Anyone with an infection or suspected infection can be referred to the ID Clinic via their General Practitioner, other doctor, or via the emergency Department.
+Anyone with an infection or suspected infection can be referred to the ID Clinic via their General Practitioner, another doctor, or via the emergency Department.
 Your referral letter will be vetted by a consultant in Infectious Disease and an appropriate appointment will be given to you.
 Patients requiring a Sexual Health screen may also self refer.

 - Is there a charge for attending the clinic?